 Lincoln Park

 For a fantastic day out in the fresh air with loads of activities to enjoy, head to Lincoln Park on Fauntleroy Way.
-One of West Seattle’s most popular parks, Lincoln Park is home to beautiful landscapes and a host of fun things to do.
+One of West Seattle’s most popular parks, Lincoln Park is home to beautiful landscapes and a host of fun outdoor activities.
 You’ll find forests for hiking, rocky beaches for sunbathing, meadows for picnicking, and an exquisite outdoor heated saltwater pool for swimming.

 Lincoln Park’s pièce de resistance is the Colman Pool, a large, heated, saltwater pool with a waterslide.
 It’s set right on the shore with splendid views of Puget Sound to admire while you swim.